awsdocs/aws-mobile-developer-guide/doc_source/react-native-access-apis.rst

 .. code-block:: bash

-   awsmobile cloud-api invoke sampleCloudApi post /items '{"testKey":"testValue"}'
+   awsmobile cloud-api invoke sampleCloudApi post /items '{"body": {"testKey":"testValue"}}'

 This call will return a response similar to the following.